mohaiminul375/evitra/README.md

 ### 1. Custom Authentication

-- User must log in for operation using custom JWT authentication
+- User must log in for operation using custom JWT authentication and password bcrypt

 ### 2. Home Page